ethanstoner/Quiz-Sorter-Program/README.md

    - Save your selected output CSV
    - Generate a print-ready PDF

-## Retakes
+## Retake Processing

 To process retakes, import a CSV with the same quiz column name (e.g., `Quiz 3 (/10)`).

-For each student:
+**Retake Rules:**
-- If the existing score is **X**, the new score replaces it.
+- If the existing score is **X**, the new score replaces it
-- If both are numbers, the higher value wins.
+- If both are numbers, the higher value is preserved
-- Other students are unaffected.
+- Other students' scores remain unaffected

-### Header de-duplication
+### Header De-duplication

 Some Google Sheets exports include extra headers such as `Quiz Values - Sheet(1) (/10)` in addition to standard headers like `Quiz 1 (/10)`.
-The importer now normalizes headers to canonical names (e.g., `Quiz 1 (/10)`) and folds duplicates into a single column.
-When folding multiple columns that represent the same quiz, the app merges each cell using the retake rule:
+The importer normalizes headers to canonical names (e.g., `Quiz 1 (/10)`) and consolidates duplicates into a single column.

+**When consolidating multiple columns representing the same quiz:**
-- If the existing value is X and the new value is a number, the number wins.
+- If the existing value is X and the new value is a number, the number is used
-- If both are numbers, the higher number wins.
+- If both are numbers, the higher number is preserved
-- If the new value is X, the existing value remains.
+- If the new value is X, the existing value remains unchanged

 ## Features

-- ✅ **Smart Name Matching**: Handles partial names (e.g., "Bob V" → "Bob Vance")
+- **Smart Name Matching** - Handles partial names (e.g., "Bob V" → "Bob Vance")
-- ✅ **Attendance Integration**: Adds absent students with X marks
+- **Attendance Integration** - Automatically adds absent students with X marks
-- ✅ **Alphabetical Sorting**: Sorts by last name, first name
+- **Alphabetical Sorting** - Sorts by last name, then first name
-- ✅ **Professional PDF**: Print-ready with highlighting for absent students
+- **Professional PDF Output** - Print-ready format with highlighting for absent students
-- ✅ **Auto-Open**: PDF opens automatically after processing
+- **Auto-Open PDF** - Automatically opens PDF after processing completes
-- ✅ **Smart Retakes**: Preserve higher scores when importing retakes
+- **Smart Retakes** - Preserves higher scores when importing retakes
-- ✅ **Multi-Column Support**: Handle quiz files with multiple quiz columns
+- **Multi-Column Support** - Handles quiz files with multiple quiz columns simultaneously
-- ✅ **Configurable Grading**: Apply curve caps and normalize scores
+- **Configurable Grading** - Apply curve caps and normalize scores
-- ✅ **Period Management**: Separate master files for different class periods
+- **Period Management** - Separate master files for different class periods

-## Perfect For
+## Use Cases

-- Marine Biology TAs (and other subjects!)
+- Teaching Assistants across all subjects
 - Wayground quiz data processing
-- Attendance tracking
+- Attendance tracking and integration
-- Grade sheet creation
+- Professional grade sheet creation
 - Print-ready output for manual grading
 - Managing multiple quiz attempts and retakes